josephtkim/DCGAN-anime-faces/README.md

 # DCGAN-anime-faces
-DCGAN for generating anime faces, trained on the anime faces dataset https://www.kaggle.com/datasets/splcher/animefacedataset.
+For this project, I use DCGAN for generating anime faces, trained on the anime faces dataset https://www.kaggle.com/datasets/splcher/animefacedataset.

+I also test out the DCGAN architecture for generating handwritten digits based on the MNIST dataset.

 ## DCGAN architecture
 Model architecture used in the DCGAN paper https://arxiv.org/pdf/1511.06434.pdf: